spm/spm-docs/README.md

 markdownlint "docs/**/*.md"
 ```

 Note that only MkDocs build and codespell will potentially fail during continuous integration on GitHub Actions.
-The other reports are only advisory.
+The other reports are only advisory, for your perusal.

 ## :clinking_glasses: Contributing